-In this instance, y is the reported viral suppression level and t1 is the alternative threshold that was used.
-This adjustment will be done automatically in Spectrum or the reporting tool, if required.
+In this instance, y is the reported viral suppression level, t_1 is the alternative threshold that was used, and φ is the region-specific adjustment factor.
+This adjustment will be done automatically in Spectrum, if required.

 Viral load suppression may be measured using three different data sources: (1) clinical and programme data; (2) nationally representative surveys (such as the Population-based HIV Impact Assessment [PHIA] and HIV drug resistance surveys); or (3) early warning indicators of HIV drug resistance surveys.
 Countries should report data from whichever source is most recent and nationally representative.